-- 2. Multidisciplinary heart failure DM programs for patients at high risk for hospital readmission: - to facilitate the implementation of GDMT - to address different barriers to behavioral change - to reduce the risk of subsequent rehospitalization for heart failure - 3.
-Schedule an early follow-up visit (within 7 to 14 days) and early telephone follow-up (within 3 days) of hospital discharge - 4.
+- 2. Multidisciplinary heart failure DM programs for patients at high risk for hospital readmission: - to facilitate the implementation of GDMT - to address different barriers to behavioral change - to reduce the risk of subsequent rehospitalization for heart failure - Schedule an early follow-up visit (within 7 to 14 days) and early follow-up telephone call (within 3 days) after hospital discharge - 4.
 Use clinical risk-prediction tools and/or biomarkers to identify patients at higher risk for postdischarge clinical events